SciKit-Surgery/scikit-surgeryfred/README.rst

 SciKit-Surgery can also be cited as:

 Thompson S, Dowrick T, Ahmad M, et al. "SciKit-Surgery: compact libraries for surgical navigation."
 International Journal of Computer Assisted Radiology and Surgery.
-2020 May.
-DOI: 10.1007/s11548-020-02180-5.
+2020 May. https://doi.org/10.1007/s11548-020-02180-5

 Developing
 ----------